 The robot’s effective battery life will largely depend on how much you use it, as well as what you use it for.
 A simple patrol won’t take as much battery power as using Astro to make video calls or stream content.

-No word has been given on whether Astro will work with Siri or Google Assistant, but it likely will not.
-Given that this is specifically an Amazon device, it will likely push the Alexa ecosystem forward.
+No word has been given on whether Astro will work with Siri or

 Based on Amazon’s provided technical specs, Astro weighs about 20.6 pounds.